javiexin/extdepend/README.md

 to have SOFT dependencies, where the subordinate extension would fail over to a less-optimal behaviour, or even, stop working without causing other problems.

-If you really want to make it safe, then you should also declare, in ext.php:
+If you really want to make it safe, then you should also declare, in `ext.php`:

 	public function is_enableable()
 	{